Simplify Threat Modeling with Enhancements to SD Elements Threat Modeling Diagrams, Reusable Components, and Advanced Reporting Capabilities

 Threat modeling is a foundational exercise in delivering secure software applications.
 But, in order for threat modeling to be viewed as a value add activity by both application security and software development teams, generated threat model diagrams must accurately display the application architecture, including zones and nested zones.
 Threat model diagrams should also include the ability to add notes to the diagram.
 Application security and software development teams, using the threat model diagrams, need the context to fully understand the system architecture, threats, and required countermeasures to implement and effectively collaborate to help ensure the security of the software.

-Updates to threat model diagrams in the 2022.4 release include the ability to nest zones and add diagram notes.
+Updates to threat model diagrams in the 2022.4 release (see 2023.3 release) include the ability to nest zones and add diagram notes.
 These new features further enhance the threat modeling experience for application security professionals and developers.
 After generating a threat model, zones can be nested to ensure the diagram matches the organization’s architecture.
 Diagram notes allow development and application security teams to represent their software application’s design and data flows quickly and easily, as well as add any important notes to the threat model diagram to provide additional context.

 Reusable Components Enhancements